In a Nutshell:

 A side pose image of Lifestyle Power Recliner in Taupe color.

 That fact underscores the biggest single limitation of this chair.
 It’s not built to last.
 All of its components are relatively low-quality.
-The motors are made in China, and the frame is lightweight wood, which is why it can’t support a ton of weight.
+The motors are made in China, and the frame is lightweight wood, so it can’t support a ton of weight.
 This is a great chair for what it is, but it’s not a product you can buy today and plan to use for a decade.
 It’s simply not going to last that long.

 Storage & Extras